 In narrating a partial history of the museum, I want to draw attention to the mesh of connections and contrasts with western approaches to Darwinian science and museological representations of evolution.
-Among the connections, are the use of taxidermy and art to provide an educational spectacle, particularly for the education of women; links with zoopsychology, early genetic science and discourse on eugenics; as well as reference to a 'progress' model of human evolution common in popular culture.
-The differences relate to how Darwinism was politically, and scientifically nuanced within shifting historical contexts: as intrinsically, politically radical in the pre-revolutionary era; as the basis for understanding and prompting a new stage of human evolution in the Revolutionary1920s-30s; and as diametrically opposed to genetic science in the Lysenkoist period between 1938 and the 1960s.
-I will begin by looking briefly at the role of taxidermy, leading on to consider the Museum's engagement, firstly with issues of micro-evolution, and secondly with macro-evolution, where I will focus particularly on approaches to the evolution of humankind.
+I will begin by looking briefly at the role of taxidermy as a form of sculpture, leading on to consider the Museum's artistic engagement with representing, firstly micro-evolution, and secondly macro-evolution, particularly the evolution of humankind.